Notes on Operators

 suite_test.go vmgroup_controller.go

-• K8s objects have at least three sections: metadata, spec and status besides the kind and apiVersion.
+file. - K8s objects have at least three sections:

 // VmGroupSpec defines the desired state of VmGroup